SAT: Mathematics

 The mathematics portion of the SAT is divided into two modules, each 35 minutes long with 22 questions.
 The topics covered are algebra (13 to 15 questions), advanced high school math (13 to 15 questions), problem solving and data analysis (5 to 7 questions), and geometry and trigonometry (5 to 7 questions).
 Roughly 75% of the math questions are 4-option multiple-choice; the remaining 25% are student-produced response (SPR) questions and require the student to type in a numerical response.
 The SPR questions may have more than one correct answer.
 Calculators are permitted on all questions in the math portion of the SAT.
 A Desmos-based calculator is available and built into the testing software; in addition, students may use an approved type of physical calculator.

-Calculator use on SAT I: Reasoning Test math scores.
-The study found that performance on the math section was associated with the extent of calculator use: those using calculators on about one third to one half of the items averaged higher scores than those using calculators more or less frequently.
+A study of calculator use on SAT I: Reasoning Test math scores found that performance on the math section was associated with the extent of calculator use: those using calculators on about one third to one half of the items averaged higher scores than those using calculators more or less frequently.
 However, the effect was "more likely to have been the result of able students using calculators differently than less able students rather than calculator use per se."
 There is some evidence that the frequent use of a calculator in school outside of the testing situation has a positive effect on test performance compared to those who do not use calculators in school.

 Style of questions

 Most of the questions on the SAT, except for the student-produced responses (SPR) in the math section, are multiple choice; all multiple-choice questions have four answer choices, one of which is correct.
 About 25% of the math section is SPR.
 They instead require the test taker to enter in a number.

-Not all questions on each section of the SAT are weighted equally, harder questions are weighted less and easier problems are weighted more.
+Not all questions on each section of the SAT are weighted equally; students earn more scores for answering more difficult questions correctly.
 There are experimental problems which are used by College Board to test future test questions.
 Answering experimental questions, either correctly or incorrectly, does not impact the test score.
 Experimental questions are used for evaluating new types of questions for future SATs.